 The word character can be traced back to the Greek charassein, which means to sharpen, cut in furrows, or engrave.
 One way to think of character, then, is that the actions we take every day engrave upon us who we are.
 If you do something regularly, if it becomes a habit, then it becomes a part of your character.
 In this way, you can get from a list of core values to your essential being.

-Anne Dillard: How we spend our days is, of course, how we spend our lives.
-Thich Naht Hanh: Your actions are the ground upon which you stand.
+The writer Anne Dillard once said: How we spend our days is, of course, how we spend our lives.
+The Zen master Thich Naht Hanh once said: Your actions are the ground upon which you stand.

 You can’t think, feel, or will your way into a new way of being.
 But you can show up and act in accordance with your values.
 Sometimes you need a period of deep rest first.
 But inertia is strong, and eventually you’ve got to get going.

 If you enjoyed this post, you'll love our new book Do Hard Things: Why We Get Resilience Wrong and The Surprising Science of Real Toughness!